Today's History Trivia for December 7

 1944 Vincent Baggetta American actor.
 TV: The Eddie Capra Mysteries (Eddie Capra) and The Colbys (Asst.
 D.A.
 John Moretti).

 1942 Reginald Lewis d.
-1993 American businessman, was the richest African-American man at the time of his death.
+1993 American businessman, was the richest African-American man during the 1980s, with a net worth of about $400 million.
+He was the first African American to build a billion dollar company, Beatrice Foods, which he bought in 1987.
 Motto: "Keep going, no matter what."
 Writings: Why Should White Guys Have All the Fun?

 1942 Harry Chapin d.
 1981 American folk-rock singer.
 Taxi (1972) and Cat's In The Cradle (1974, #1).